Mark Bonham Carter, Baron Bonham-Carter

 Mark Raymond Bonham Carter, Baron Bonham-Carter (11 February 1922 – 4 September 1994) was an English publisher and politician.
-He was created a life peer in 1986.
+A member of the Bonham-Carter family, he was created a life peer in 1986.

 Early life

-He was the son of the Liberal activists Sir Maurice Bonham-Carter and his wife, the former Lady Violet Asquith, daughter of the Liberal Prime Minister H. H. Asquith.
-He was the second-youngest of four children; Helen, Laura and Raymond.
+Bonham-Carter was the son of the Liberal activists Sir Maurice Bonham-Carter and his wife, the former Lady Violet Asquith, daughter of the Liberal Prime Minister H. H. Asquith.
+He was the second-youngest of four children: Helen, Laura and Raymond.

 Educated at Winchester College and Balliol College, Oxford, where he read PPE, his studies were interrupted by the Second World War, and he was commissioned in the Grenadier Guards in November 1941.
 Captured in Tunisia in 1943 and imprisoned in Italy, he escaped and walked four hundred miles to return to British lines, being mentioned in dispatches.
 Bonham-Carter concluded the war by standing as the unsuccessful Liberal candidate for Barnstaple in the 1945 general election, before returning to finish the last year of his course at Oxford.
-He then spent a year at the University of Chicago before going into publishing, working for the Collins publishing firm but left as his directors did not agree with his political activities.
+He then spent a year at the University of Chicago before going into publishing, working for the Collins publishing firm, but left as his directors did not agree with his political activities.

 In 1955, he married Leslie, Lady St Just, the former wife of Peter George Grenfell, 2nd Baron St Just (1922–1984), and the younger daughter of American magazine publisher Condé Nast.
-By her, Bonham-Carter had three daughters: Jane (created Baroness Bonham-Carter of Yarnbury), Virginia and Eliza Bonham Carter.
+By her, Bonham-Carter had three daughters: Jane (created Baroness Bonham-Carter of Yarnbury), Virginia, and Eliza Bonham Carter.
 He also had a stepdaughter from his wife's former marriage.

 Torrington

-Bonham-Carter's family continued its heavy involvement in Liberal politics, especially when his sister Laura married the Liberal leader Jo Grimond.
+Although Bonham-Carter's sister Laura had married future Liberal MP Jo Grimond in May 1938, he was in the process of joining the Conservative Party until the Suez Crisis of 1956, and election of Grimmond as Liberal Party leader in the same year.
 It was in 1958 that the Torrington by-election was called in a safe Conservative seat, and Bonham-Carter became the Liberal candidate.
 Much to everyone's surprise, he won, overturning a 9,000 majority, giving the Liberals their first by-election gain since 1929.
 Bonham-Carter's margin of victory was extremely slim, at just 219 votes.
 Nonetheless, it was a major boost to the success-deprived Liberals and the first in a string of by-election victories that would make up the postwar Liberal Revival.

-Grimond was personally hopeful that the articulate Bonham-Carter would be his designated successor, but it was not to be: at the 1959 general election, just 18 months after his victory, he narrowly lost the seat to the Conservatives.
+Grimond was personally hopeful that the articulate Bonham-Carter would be his designated successor, but it was not to be; at the 1959 general election, just 18 months after his victory, he narrowly lost the seat to the Conservatives.
 He continued to be a close advisor to Grimond throughout the latter's leadership but would never again be an MP, despite a third, unsuccessful, and equally close candidature for Torrington at the 1964 general election.